epam/ai-dial-rag-eval/docs/generation_details.md

 * Entailment score between the answer and the context.
 * Entailment score between the answer and the ground truth answer.
 * Entailment score between the ground truth answer and the answer.
+* Entailment score between the answer and the facts.
+* Entailment score between the facts and the answer.
 * Answer refusal flag.
 * Ground truth answer refusal flag.